chschnell/desktop2kodi/README.md

 3. mute the streaming host's desktop speakers while streaming (Windows only)

 The script ends when you press `Q`, it will stop both ffmpeg and kodi and will unmute your desktop speakers.

+## Installation

+You need to install [Python 3](https://www.python.org/downloads/), [ffmpeg](https://ffmpeg.org/download.html), and a clone of this repository.
+For Windows it is recommended to also install [screen-capture-recorder-to-video-windows-free](https://github.com/rdp/screen-capture-recorder-to-video-windows-free) for an audio capture device.

+Create a copy of `desktop2kodi.ini.template` and name it `desktop2kodi.ini`.
+This INI file mostly revolves around FFmpeg configuration, and it is the only file you need to edit.
+Edit your copy as needed, most importantly try to employ a GPU-accelerated video encoder.

+This software was developed and tested with a GPU from NVIDIA and a Raspberry Pi 4.

 ## Fixed ffmpeg pipeline